psmenon/Diabetic-Retinopathy/README.md

 Project1-Diab_Ret.ipynb: The main notebook

-Note - I started this project two weeks ago and I'm still working on it
+Note - I started this project three weeks ago and I'm still working on it.
+Currently I'm rank #65 out of 661 for this particular competition on kaggle